 What Rybelsus and Ozempic are used for

-Rybelsus and Ozempic are both FDA-approved to help control blood sugar in adults with type 2 diabetes.
+Rybelsus and Ozempic are both FDA-approved to help manage blood sugar in adults with type 2 diabetes.
 The American Diabetes Association (ADA) guidelines recommend using the medications in combination with diet and exercise.

-If diet and exercise alone aren’t helping your type 2 diabetes, Rybelsus shouldn’t be the first medication that you try.
+If diet and exercise alone aren’t helping your type 2 diabetes, Rybelsus should not be the first medication that you try.

 Other uses of Ozempic

 Ozempic is also FDA-approved to decrease the risk of major heart problems in people with type 2 diabetes and heart disease.
 The drug lowers the risk of heart attack, stroke, and death from heart disease.
 Rybelsus isn’t approved by the FDA for this use.

 Rybelsus and Ozempic have different FDA-approved uses, but they’re both used to treat type 2 diabetes when used in combination with diet and exercise.

 These drugs haven’t been directly compared in clinical studies.
 However, both Rybelsus and Ozempic have been found effective for helping improve blood sugar levels in people with type 2 diabetes when used with diet and exercise.
 For information about how these drugs performed in clinical studies, see the prescribing information for Rybelsus and Ozempic.